jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## New Lines
 This is a debatable style requirement, especially for simple queries with only a few fields or tables.
 However, the majority of queries will not be simple.
-Consequently, by inserting new lines in-between SQL keyword sections, it assists readability by using white space to distinguish different sections of code.
+Consequently, inserting new lines in-between SQL keyword sections assists readability by using white space to distinguish different sections of code.

 <details>
   <summary>Further Discussion</summary>